These small laundry room organization and decor ideas will have your laundry room looking neat, tidy, and beautiful in no time!

-Small Laundry Room Organization Tip #6- Use a magnetic lint bin for trash.
+Small Laundry Room Ideas, Tip #6- Use a magnetic lint bin for trash.

 I ended up finding a magnetic lint bin that sticks to the side of the dryer easily, and it has worked like a charm!
 It is tucked out of the way (you have to lean against the far wall to be able to see it).
 But it is also so convenient to be able to throw things away easily.